MARN-5895/Website/lectures/02_jupyterlab/README.md

     20  156 1158 cubane.pdb

-The first column is the number of lines in `cubane.pdb`., the second columns is the number of words, and the third is the number of bytes in the file.
+The first column is the number of lines in `cubane.pdb`, the second columns is the number of words, and the third is the number of bytes in the file.
 We now this by checking wc's manual with `man wc`.
 The manual descriptions contains a few options.
 For example, to print only the number of lines, we use the `-l` option:

     wc -l cubane.pdb

 And for displaying only the number of words, we use the the `-w` option.

+To check the number of lines in each file we can use the wildcard `*`:

+    wc -l *.pdb

+In  this case, `*` is matching all files that end with the extension `.pdb`.
+The Unix shell created a list of matching filenames ending in `.pdb` and executed the command `wc -l` for each element of that list.

+The default output of any shell command is the screen, but we can change it into a file.
+For example,

+    wc -l *.pdb > number_of_lines.txt

+creates a file `number_of_lines.txt` with the output.
+We can verify this has happened by printing the file contents on the screen:

+    cat number_of_lines.txt

+which outputs

+  20 cubane.pdb
+  12 ethane.pdb
+   9 methane.pdb
+  30 octane.pdb
+  21 pentane.pdb
+  15 propane.pdb
+ 107 total

+The file `number_of_lines.txt` is ordered in alphabetical order of the molecules.
+We may instead want to sort the results by the number of lines in each file:

+    sort -n number_of_lines.txt

+which outputs

+   9 methane.pdb
+  12 ethane.pdb
+  15 propane.pdb
+  20 cubane.pdb
+  21 pentane.pdb
+  30 octane.pdb
+  107 total

 ## Piping a string of commands

+A powerful shell tool the pipeline `|`, which allows us to feed the output of one command into another command.
+For example,

+    wc -l *.pdb | sort -n

+outputs the same sorted list we obtained in two steps above:

+   9 methane.pdb
+  12 ethane.pdb
+  15 propane.pdb
+  20 cubane.pdb
+  21 pentane.pdb
+  30 octane.pdb
+  107 total

+We can pipe as many command as we wish.
+If we want to print only the first 6 lines of the output above, thus ignoring the line with the total nubmer of lines, we can do

+    wc -l *.pdb | sort -n | head -n 6

+And of course, we can always print the output into a text file:

+    wc -l *.pdb | sort -n | head -n 6 > sorted_number_of_lines.txt

+word count, then sort, then put sorted output into sorted_number_of_lines.txt.

 ## For loops and bash (shell) scripts

+## Key points

+    - The most basic commands to navigate and orgazine the directory tree are: cd (change directory), cp (copy), mv (move), rm (remove), mkdir (make directory).
+    - The wildcard `*` in `*.extension` creates a list of all filenames that end in `.extension` on which a command can operate.
+    - Pipe `|` take the output of one shell command and input it into another.